aabharya/aabharya.github.io/src/content/blog/non-durable-database-for-cicd-pipeline.md

 Still, my experiment was valuable.
 I learned a lot about database configuration.
 As **Uncle Johnny** said Once:

-`There is no shame in learning, and you only learn by failures` 🙏🏻
+> .🙏🏻 There is no shame in learning and you only learn by failures